Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Wilt Chamberlain sets new NBA record".</h2 head><h3 quote align='center'>"On this day in 1962, Wilt Chamberlain scored a record 100 points in a single NBA game\u2014a record that has not been surpassed to this day.
-His Philadelphia Warriors (later the Golden State Warriors) defeated the New York Knicks 169\u2013147.
-He set numerous other records during his time in the NBA: Chamberlain was the first player to score more than 4,000 points during a season, and he set a record for total career rebounds that still stands.
-Read today's edition of Today in History > >".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Steve Fossett's circumnavigation of Earth".</h2 head><h3 quote align='center'>"On this day in 2005, American adventurer Steve Fossett became the first person to complete a solo nonstop circumnavigation of the globe without refueling when he landed in Kansas after more than 67 hours in flight.".</h3 quote></h3 OTD